 With the University’s announcement that students will need to remain home and complete their semester through distance learning, the Financial Aid Office is aware that there will be many concerns and questions about the impact on financial aid and student charges.
 University leadership is in the process of determining what policy changes will be made campus-wide.
-Details on adjustments to on-campus room and board costs are being determined by University leadership, and will be promptly communicated to AS&E students and families once these decisions are finalized.
 As decisions are made and more details become available, the University and the Financial Aid Office are committed to keeping students and families informed of these decisions and their potential impact on our students.
 For more information and regular updates, please visit the University’s COVID-19 homepage.

 Financial Aid Office staff are working remotely due to the impacts of COVID-19.
 Please be aware that this means phone calls to our office can not be immediately transferred to staff members.
 Callers will be able to leave a message to be delivered to their counselor, and can expect a response to that message within two business days of the original call.
 Keep in mind that the return call will come from a restricted phone number.
 Our fax machine will be offline indefinitely starting at 5PM EST on Friday, March 20.